Bound entangled Bell diagonal states of unequal local dimensions, and their witnesses: Introduction

 \section{Introduction}

+In bipartite quantum systems, Bell diagonal states (BDS) constitute an important class of states which occur naturally in studies of nonlocality and entanglement theory \cite{batle2011nonlocality, riedel2021bell}.
+They are characterized by the fact that they are diagonal in the Bell basis, i.e., the basis obtained by certain local unitary rotations of maximally entangled bipartite states.
+The class contains both the maximally mixed state, as well as maximally entangled states.
+Moreover, it contains bound entangled states, which are states that exhibit entanglement, but cannot be distilled to pure Bell pairs \cite{horodecki1998mixed}.
+As such, the class of these states is a popular playground to gain insight in the structure of states and entanglement in high dimensional systems.
+What is more, these states are relevant in the context of quantum key distribution, as in certain protocols the shared states between the two parties can be assumed to be Bell diagonal, thereby simplifying the analysis of security \cite{grasselli2021quantum}.

+There exist several generalizations of the class of Bell-diagonal states, most of which extend the usual Bell-diagonal states to the case of multi-qubit systems \cite{yu2005evolution,batle2010nonlocality,rafsanjani2012genuinely,batle2016nonlocality}.
+In \cite{uchida2015entangled}, the authors extend the notion to the multi-qu$d$it scenario.
+All of these generalizations have in common that they range only over composite systems of equal local dimension.

+However, there exist several physical systems where this assumption is not met, e.g., for photons interacting with ions \cite{bock2018high}, or systems using photonic polarization and time of arrival degrees of freedom \cite{pilnyak2020encoding}.
+This indicates that it is useful to extend the definition of Bell-diagonal states to the case where the local Hilbert space dimensions do not coincide.
+In this paper, we propose such an extension in the bipartite case and analyze their entanglement features.

-An important resource for imminent applications of quantum technology is quantum entanglement, as its presence guarantees genuine quantum correlations between several systems.
+Entanglement is an important resource for imminent applications of quantum technology, as its presence guarantees genuine quantum correlations between several systems.
 However, its efficient and reliable detection remains a hard challenge, particularly for quantum systems of large dimensions, as the decision problem of whether a given state is entangled or not, is known to be NP hard \cite{gurvits2003classical, gharibian2008strong}.
+This remains true for the subclass of Bell-diagonal states, despite recent progress \cite{popp2022almost}.